Quasar Factor Analysis -- An Unsupervised and Probabilistic Quasar Continuum Prediction Algorithm with Latent Factor Analysis: Discussion

 Interestingly, compared to the literature studies (e.g., figure~2 in \citet[][]{PARIS2011}), QFA favors a weaker blue-red inter-correlation.
 While QFA has a correlation of $0.1-0.5$ between the the Ly$\alpha$ forest region ($1030-1216\,\mathrm{\AA}$) and the Ly$\alpha$-CIV region ($1216-1550\,\mathrm{\AA}$), previous studies attain a correlation value of $0.3-0.5$.
 Similarly, between the blue side and the region redder than the CIV emission line ($\lambda_\mathrm{RF}>1550\,\mathrm{\AA}$), QFA suggests a correlation value of $-0.4$ to $-0.1$, whereas the literature values cluster around $-0.6$ to $-0.4$.

 The difference might suggest that when training only on the handful of ($\sim 100$) high SNR sample, previous methods might have overestimated the correlation, leading to poorer generalization ability (also borne out with the SDSS test in this study).
 When QFA is trained on $\sim 200$ SNR$\geq 7$ SDSS DR16 quasar spectra, we recover correlation values closer to these literature values ($\sim 0.3-0.9$ intra-correlation between the Ly$\alpha$ forest regions and the regions between the Ly$\alpha$ and the CIV emission; $\sim -0.8$ to $-0.4$ intra-correlation between the Ly$\alpha$ forest regions and the regions with wavelengths longer than the CIV emission line).
 However, when we expand the sample size to learn the quasar properties from the diverse range of quasars in SDSS, the intra-correlation diminishes.
+We conducted experiments to validate whether the decrease in correlation was caused by the low signal-to-noise ratio (SNR) in our sample.
+However, we observed a similar decrease in correlation even when using only high-SNR (e.g., SNR$>7$) spectra for training, suggesting that including low-resolution SNR sample in the training has little effect on the estimated correlation.
 Thus, our results suggest that the previously observed intra-correlation might be overly optimistic, which further underlines the importance of harnessing the information from the blue side when reconstructing the quasar continua.